-Final lettering on Figures is done by the printers, so there should be no letters or numerals on the drawing or photograph itself.
-The following information should be given either on a translucent flyleaf firmly attached to the Figure or on a copy of the Figure: authors, Figure number, and all numerals and lettering intended to appear on the final illustration, in their correct positions.
+Attached to each Figure should be a translucent flyleaf on which should be indicated clearly: title of paper and authors, Figure number, all numerals and lettering intended to appear on the final illustration, in the correct positions relative to the drawing underneath.
+There should be no letters or numerals on the drawing or photograph itself.
+A technique that may be more convenient to authors is to use a double-sized folded piece of translucent paper, with the drawing on one half and the other acting as flyleaf.
 Each Figure should be provided with a legend such that with the Figure it is comprehensible without reference to the text.
-Figure legends should be typed on a separate sheet or sheets, beginning Fig. 1.
+Figure legends should be typed on a separate sheet or sheets beginning Fig. 1.

-Photographs should be glossy black and white prints accompanied by a legend as above.
-Since the size is almost sure to be altered in printing, scale bars on the photograph should be used, not magnifications in the legend.
+Photographs should be glossy black and white prints and accompanied by a legend as above.
+Since the size may be altered in printing, scale bars on the photograph are preferable to magnifications in the legend.
 Only one copy of each illustration is required, but authors should ensure that photocopies provided with the other copies of the paper are of adequate quality to allow referees to judge their value.

 Other nomenclature, symbols, abbreviations and conventions.
 Authors should consult a current issue for guidance.
-Useful information on biochemical nomenclature and permitted acronyms can be found in Biochemical Journal 169, 11-14 and on nutrient nomenclature in the British Journal of Nutrition.
-If authors use other abbreviations or acronyms, they should be defined at first mention, and their number restricted to ensure that the text is readable.
-Always use Arabic numerals with units; otherwise use words for 1-10 and figures for more than 10, (e.g. 3 weeks, three cows, 34 sheep) but avoid mixed lists.
+Useful information on biochemical nomenclature and permitted acronyms can be found in Biochemical Journal 169, 11--14 and on nutrient nomenclature in the British Journal of Nutrition.
+If authors use other abbreviations or acronyms, they should be defined at first mention.
+Always use Arabic numerals with units; otherwise use words for 1-10 and figures for more than 10, e.g. 3 weeks, three cows, 34 sheep, but avoid mixed lists.
 Time should be given by the 24 h clock, e.g. 14.15, without h or hours.

 Statistical treatment.
 Authors should, where possible, discuss their work with a statistician at an early stage and give attention to sample size.
 Individual results should not normally be given.
 The methods of statistical analysis should be clearly described; a suitable reference is adequate.
 Authors should make it clear whether they are quoting SED, SEM, SD, SE and so on.
+It is better, both in text and Tables, to quote results as e.g. mean 4.0 (SE 0.5) mg rather than the ambiguous 4.0 ± 0.5 mg.
 Any statement that two groups of values are different should be supported by the level of significance involved, as a single or range of P value: (P = 0.008) or (P < 0.01).
 Differences should not be claimed or implied if P > 0.05.

 Ethics of experiments.
-Authors are expected to adhere to the relevant codes covering human subjects and the use of animals (British Medical Journal (1964) ii, 177-178; Guidelines on the Use of Living Animals in Scientific Investigations 1987 London: The Biological Council).
+Authors are expected to adhere to the relevant codes covering human subjects and the use of animals (British Medical Journal (1964) ii, 177-178; Guidelines on the Use of Living Animals in Scientific Investigations, 1987.
+London: The Biological Council).